Types of Palm Trees

 The Diversity of Palm Trees

-As you can see, palm trees are much more diverse than you may have assumed!
+As you can see, palm tree types are much more diverse than you may have assumed!
 Many varieties will surprise you with their unique characteristics and abilities.
 Some can thrive in cold climates and less than tropical conditions, while others are quite small in size or not even trees at all.
 No matter the palm you choose, these varieties are sure to make your yard or home feel bright and sunny!
 Who says you need sand and waves to enjoy an island vacation?

 Keep scrolling to view the helpful breakdown of all varieties mentioned above, including sizing, zones, sunlight requirements and more, so you can pick the right variety for your yard or home.

-And don’t forget to shop our full Palm Tree Collection for more inspiration!
+And whether you already have a favorite palm in mind or are just getting started, And don’t forget to shop our full Palm Tree Collection for more inspiration!

 Palm Tree |